vdsm/virtual-dsm/readme.md

   * ### How do I change the space reserved by the virtual disk?

     By default, the entire disk space is reserved in advance.
-To create a growable disk, that only reserves the space actually used, add the following environment variable:
+To create a growable disk, that only reserves the space that is actually used, add the following environment variable:

     ```
     environment: